 Indonesia – St Andrew’s CE Primary School, led by Rosemary Attree and Gemma Ashcroft

-The Hallé Education core programme is comprised of three projects and was established in order to maintain a strategic delivery throughout AGMA (Association of Greater Manchester).
-Explore the projects below.
+Home ► Education ► The Hallé Education core programme is comprised of four projects and was established in order to maintain a strategic delivery throughout the regions of the Greater...

-The Hallé has been committed to the development of young musicians since Sir Charles Hallé's day and provides opportunities for students from secondary schools through to postgraduate studies to receive...
+Home ► Education ► The Hallé has been committed to the development of young musicians since Sir Charles Hallé's day and provides opportunities for students from secondary schools through to...

 Schools & Teachers

-Halle Education runs a wide variety of curriculum support sessions for schools and teachers, from pre-schools right through to Higher Education.
-Explore the links below on the available workshops, courses...
+Home ► Education ► Hallé Education runs a wide variety of curriculum support sessions for schools and teachers, from pre-schools right through to Higher Education.
+Explore the links below on...

-The Hallé recognises the power of music and the arts to engage with everyone.
-You may not be able to travel to the concert hall but music and the Hallé...
+Home ► Education ► The Hallé recognises the power of music and the arts to engage with everyone.
+You may not be able to travel to the concert hall but...